SelfhostedPro/Yacht/README.md

 docker volume create yacht
 docker run -d -p 5000:5000 -v /var/run/docker.sock:/var/run/docker.sock -v yacht:/config yacht:latest
 ```
+It will be available on port 5000.
+The default username is `admin@yacht.local`.
+The default password is `password`.
+You can change these by setting the `ADMIN_EMAIL` and `ADMIN_PASSWORD` environment variables or in the account settings within the application.

 ## Features So Far:
 * User Managment